countable-web/open-source-corporation/peopleops/getting_started/SCRUM.md

 Every project should have an [Objective](https://github.com/countable-web/open-source-corporation/blob/master/OKRS.md).
 This is a written goal discussed with the team to ensure clarity, and is used by the Product Owner to order the Backlog.

 ### Sprint
-A sprint is a period (1 week to 1 month) during which:
+A sprint is a period (1 week to 1 month) punctuated by a Sprint meeting where we:
-1. Measure what % done our Key Results are.
+1. Review and archive all "done" cards.
-2. Move the Trello Cards that best achieve the project's key results and no more than we can actually do.
+2. Measure what % done our Key Results are.
-2. We release (ship) our work to real customers at the end of the sprint.
+3. Move the Trello Cards that best achieve the project's key results and no more than we can actually do.

-3. Go to Step 1.
+We release (ship) our work to real customers at the end of the sprint.

 ### Roles
 These are the duties we must assigned when doing Scrum.